 Veterans and government personnel trained in spy photo analysis

 You can come into this a hardened critic, a skeptic, or a “believer” – it doesn’t matter as long as you can contribute in an intelligent dialog as we rate and rank each finding.
 Additionally, you’ll need to be open-minded enough to entertain new perspectives, assist directly or indirectly inventing or inspiring new and modified research and visualization methods, and a whole list of other qualities typical of any niche research community.
 Sound interesting?
 Want to know more?
-Then contact me today with verifiable proof of who you are and a summary of your skill set(s) and I’ll get back to you as soon as possible.
+Then contact us today with verifiable proof of who you are and a summary of your skill set(s) and I’ll get back to you as soon as possible.